Shifted Autoencoders for Point Annotation Restoration in Object Counting: Experiments

-\textbf{Comparison with state-of-the-art methods.} In contrast to crowd counting datasets, remote sensing object counting datasets present a different challenge with their diversity, encompassing four distinct types of objects.
-We apply NAE to several state-of-the-art remote sensing object counting methods.
-The quantitative results, detailed in Tab.~\ref{table_remote_sensing_object_couning}, clearly demonstrate the effective performance of NAE.
+\textit{\textbf{1)} Comparison with state-of-the-art methods.} In contrast to crowd counting datasets, remote sensing object counting task presents a different challenge with their diversity, encompassing four distinct types of objects.
+We apply SAE to several state-of-the-art remote sensing object counting methods.
+The quantitative results, detailed in Tab.~\ref{table: remote_sensing_object_couning}, clearly demonstrate the effective performance of SAE.
 It not only consistently outperforms baseline methods but also sets new state-of-the-art results in three of the four datasets: RSOC\_Small-vehicle, RSOC\_Large-vehicle, and RSOC\_Ship~\cite{gao2020counting_ASPD_RSOC}.
-Notably, NAE achieves, on average, an improvement of 7.3 in Mean Absolute Error (MAE) and 42.9 in Mean Squared Error (MSE) over the three baseline models (P2PNet~\cite{song2021rethinking_P2P}, ASPDNet~\cite{gao2020counting_ASPD_RSOC}, and PSGCNet~\cite{gao2022psgcnet}) across these four datasets.
+Notably, SAE achieves, on average, an improvement of 9.2 in MAE and 40.6 in MSE over the three baseline models (P2PNet~\cite{song2021rethinking_P2P}, ASPDNet~\cite{gao2020counting_ASPD_RSOC}, and PSGCNet~\cite{gao2022psgcnet}) across these four datasets.

-\textbf{Effectiveness on anti-noise methods.} In addition to state-of-the-art approaches, we also examine the effectiveness of our method on two anti-noise methods, BL~\cite{ma2019bayesian_BL} and NoisyCC~\cite{wan2020modeling_NoisyCC}.
+\textit{\textbf{2)} Effectiveness on anti-noise methods.} In addition to state-of-the-art approaches, we also examine the effectiveness of our SAE on two anti-noise methods, BL~\cite{ma2019bayesian_BL} and NoiseCC~\cite{wan2020modeling_NoiseCC}.
 These anti-noise methods aim to enhance the model's noise resilience, primarily through adjustments in the loss functions.
-The comparative results shown in Tab.~\ref{table_remote_sensing_object_couning} reveal that NAE can further augment these anti-noise methods, resulting in an average improvement of 8.0 in MAE and 45.5 in MSE across the four datasets.
+The comparative results shown in Tab.~\ref{table: remote_sensing_object_couning} reveal that SAE further augments the performance for these anti-noise methods, resulting in an average improvement of 10.2 in MAE and 51.6 in MSE across the four datasets.